Tell me more ×

 Nitpickingly, we can also point out that wildcard certificates are useful for sharing the same key pair between different server names, which makes it more probable that the private key will be shared between different server machines.
 Traveling private keys are a security risk in their own right; the more a private key wanders around, the less "private" it remains.

 Ah, that's something other.
 It is not the wildcard which triggers a vulnerability, but sharing the private key.
-If a server contains a private key, and the server is hijacked, then the key is revealed and this impacts every other system using that key (although, arguably, the problem is still on the client, not on the server: you won't penetrate a server by knowing its SSL private key, but you may create a fake server or decrypt client/server traffic). – Thomas Pornin Mar 11 at 14:49
+If a server contains a private key, and the server is hijacked, then the key is revealed and this impacts every other system using that key (although, arguably, the problem is still on the client, not on the server: you won't penetrate a server by knowing its SSL private key, but you may create a fake server or decrypt client/server traffic).
+Mar 11, 2013 at 14:49

 It is bad practice to spread the same private key across multiple servers providing different service: Any exploited security issues in any service will reveal the private key used for everything.